Axelrod-Python/Axelrod/README.md

 [martinjc](https://github.com/martinjc) put together a pretty awesome visualisation of this using d3.
 Hosted on gh-pages it can be seen here: [drvinceknight.github.io/Axelrod](http://drvinceknight.github.io/Axelrod/).

+## Documentation

+There is currently a very sparse set of documentation up here: [axelrod.readthedocs.org/](http://axelrod.readthedocs.org/).

 # Contributing

 All contributions are welcome: with a particular emphasis on contributing further strategies.